Skip to main content

 The Intersection of Hormonal Health and Wellness Program Design

-The burgeoning field of endocrinology and the growing awareness of the profound impact of on overall well-being present a new frontier for the design and regulation of wellness programs.
+The burgeoning field of endocrinology and the growing awareness of the profound impact of hormonal health on overall well-being present a new frontier for the design and regulation of wellness programs.
 Many of the metrics used in outcome-based programs, such as BMI, cholesterol levels, and blood glucose, are directly influenced by an individual’s hormonal status.

 A program that fails to account for the hormonal fluctuations associated with conditions like perimenopause, menopause, or thyroid disorders may inadvertently penalize individuals for biological factors that are beyond their direct control.